-How to Get Short Term Disability if You Have Surgery
+How to Get Short-Term Disability if You Have Surgery

 Managing the Financial Aspects of Recovery After Surgery

-The HR benefits administrator should be able to advise you on when your paid time off ends and when the short term disability begins.
-Ask when it ends too.
-They may not be able to tell you exactly how much each check will be, but the STD provider will be able to once the first payment is issued.
+The HR benefits administrator should be able to advise you on when your paid time off terminates and your short-term disability period begins, and find out when the coverage period ends as well.
+The HR staff may not be able to tell you exactly how much each check will be, but your STD benefit provider will be able to once the first payment is issued.

-Managing Your Health and Finances During Recovery
+Managing Your Finances During Recovery

 If at any time you are informed you have to be out for an additional length of time, due to health problems or doctor’s orders, be sure to let your employer know immediately.
 Your spouse or life partner may be eligible for an FMLA leave to care for you during the recovery period, so explore that option with their employer as well.